 That’s it, just sleep.
 Many people read, watch TV, talk with others, and eat in bed.
 Do not allow your brain the freedom to associate your bed to anything else but sleeping.
 This by itself can dramatically improve your sleep as you begin to associate just sleeping with your mattress and pillow.

-Sleeper’s Nutritional Guidelines
+A Deep Sleeper’s Nutritional Guidelines

 It is a well known fact that what we ingest affects our body in immeasurable ways.
 By following some very simple nutritional guidelines you can dramatically improve the depth and restfulness of your sleep.
 Here are some suggestions to help you get started: